OCA/pos/pos_pricelist/README.rst

 ----------------

 * As you may know, product template is not fully implemented in the POS, so I decided to drop it from this module.
+* Applying a fiscal position on a product with inclusive taxes is not yet supported.
+In this case, the mapped taxes will be applied to the price incuding taxes.

 Bug Tracker